ultravideo/uvgVenctester/README.md

 ### 1. SSH

 The tester clones source code from gitlab.tut.fi using SSH.
 Make sure you have an SSH key set up.
+Or use HTTPS for cloning.

 ### 2. Tester configuration